 Treat Heartworm Disease

+In fact, one study has shown that ginger has been effective in helping treat heartworm in dogs.
 This study showed that the heartworm larvae concentration was lower in dogs that were given ginger as part of their treatment.
 However, you should always consult with your veterinarian for safe treatment options.

 Yes, Dogs Can Eat Ginger